esy/esy/docs/what-why.md

   variables, and `esy` makes them behave predictably, and usually even gets them out of your way entirely.

-* Allows symlink workflows for local development (by enforcing out-of-source builds).
-This allows you to work on several projects locally, make changes to one project and the projects that depend on it will automatically know they need to rebuild themselves.
+* Allows symlink style workflows for local development using `link:` dependencies.
+  Allows you to work on several projects locally, automatically rebuilding any linked dependencies that have changed.
+There is no need to first register a package as "linkable".

 * Run commands in project environment quickly `esy <anycommand>`.